sokolovdp/verbs/readme.md

 # verbs_usage

-**usage_verbs.py** check folder with .py files to list most common verbs used in functions names and print to standard output short statistics.
-It can be used as standalone program, or to be imported
+**usage_verbs.py** check folder with .py files to list most common verbs used in functions names and print them to standard output short statistics.
+It can be used as standalone program, or to be imported as module

 ## Sample output when run as standalone program
 ```